In a society of bustle, to be an oasis of stillness;

 For those searching for quiet – just to“be”

 Whenever we find ourselves with other people who are searching for a deeper meaning and purpose Scripture is used as a spring board for reflection.

-A Community member regularly leads Scripture Study for Adults in Chelmsford and Colchester.
+S. Angela regularly leads Scripture Study for Adults in Chelmsford and Colchester.
 These Ecumenical groups, meeting together as people of faith, sharing the same journey, are an opportunity to look more closely at particular themes and individual books of the Old and New Testament.